khaors/geocompr/main.md

 The 'CLI vs GUI' debate is often adversarial and polarized but it does not have to be: both options are great if well chosen in accordance with your needs and tasks.
 The advantages of a good CLI such as that provided by R are numerous.
 Among others, a CLI:

-- facilitates the automation of repetitive tasks.
+- Facilitates the automation of repetitive tasks.
 We strongly dislike the manual execution of iterations, and would recommend to always think about how to solve such tasks programmatically.
 This way, you most likely discover new programming features and concepts, i.e., you learn and enhance your skill set.
 By contrast, what are you learning from executing the same tasks a 1000 times?
 As a nice side-effect, automation is surely more effective and less error-prone.
-- ensures transparency and reproducibility (which also is the backbone of good scientific practice).
+- Ensures transparency and reproducibility (which also is the backbone of good scientific practice).
 In short, it is easier to share your R script than explain a sequence of 10+ 'points and clicks'.
-- encourages extending existing software by making it easy to modify and extend functions.
+- Encourages extending existing software by making it easy to modify and extend functions.
 If you are missing an algorithm you need, the CLI gives you the freedom to write your own!
 <!-- add link to most sexiest job in the 21st century -->
-- is the way to (geo-)data science.
+- Is the way to (geo-)data science.
 Professional and advanced technical skills will certainly enhance your career prospects, and are in dire need across a wide range of disciplines.
-- is fun, but admittedly that is a subjective argument.
+- Is fun, but admittedly that is a subjective argument.
 <!-- any other points that we have missed? -->
 - ...

 On the other hand, GUI-based GIS systems (particularly QGIS) are also advantageous.
 For instance, think of:

-- the GUI.
+- The GUI.
 The really user-friendly graphical interface spares the user from programming.
 Though you probably wouldn't read the book if this were your main objective.
-- digitizing and all related tools (trace, snap, topological rules, etc.).
+- Digitizing and all related tools (trace, snap, topological rules, etc.).
 Note that there is also the new **mapedit** package but its intention is to allow the quick editing of a few spatial features, and not professional, large-scale cartographic digitizing.
-- georeferencing
+- Georeferencing
-- stereoscopic mapping (e.g., LiDAR and structure from motion)
+- Stereoscopic mapping (e.g., LiDAR and structure from motion)
-- the built-in geodatabase management system often integrated in Desktop GIS (ArcGIS, GRASS GIS) and all related advantages such as object relational modeling, topology, fast (spatial) querying, etc.
+- The built-in geodatabase management system often integrated in Desktop GIS (ArcGIS, GRASS GIS) and all related advantages such as object relational modeling, topology, fast (spatial) querying, etc.
-- map production, in case you only want to create a beautiful map once.
+- Map production, in case you only want to create a beautiful map once.
 If you have to produce it over and over again, then maybe the CLI approach is better.
-- zooming and dragging on WMS (though this is also possible with **mapview** and **leaflet**)
+- Zooming and dragging on WMS (though this is also possible with **mapview** and **leaflet**)
 <!-- any other points that we have missed so far? -->
 - ...